-The Northeast Dutchess Fund was formed in 2002 to set in motion a community effort to build an endowment that would support nonprofit activities in Amenia, Clinton Corners, Dover Plains, Millbrook, Millerton, North East, Pine Plains, Stanford, Washington, Wassaic and Wingdale and their hamlets.
+The Northeast Dutchess Fund was formed by Berkshire Taconic Community Foundation in 2002 to build a charitable endowment to support the communities of Amenia, Clinton Corners, Dover Plains, Millbrook, Millerton, North East, Pine Plains, Stanford, Washington, Wassaic and Wingdale.

-The Fund is positioned to serve as an ongoing resource that can look across town borders and combine resources to achieve maximum benefit for the residents of these towns.
-Under the guidance of a group of community advisors, it reviews and makes grants in response to applications it receives, provides technical assistance to nonprofits and initiates projects to provide services that do not exist.
+The fund seeks to support new or existing projects, programs or organizations that have a meaningful and positive impact on the residents of northeast Dutchess County, with particular emphasis on low income and/or underserved adults and children.
+Under the guidance of a group of community advisors, it reviews and makes grants in response to applications it receives, provides technical assistance to nonprofits, and initiates projects to provide services that do not yet exist.

-Nonprofit organizations, public agencies or community organizations that provide services to the residents of Amenia, Clinton Corners, Dover Plains, Millbrook, Millerton, North East, Pine Plains, Stanford, Washington, Wassaic and Wingdale are eligible to apply for grants.
-Requests will be considered for projects, programs, capital improvements and general operating support.
+Nonprofits (including organizations with 501(c)(3) status or in an established fiscal sponsorship arrangement with a 501(c)(3) nonprofit), municipalities or community organizations that serve residents of Amenia, Clinton Corners, Dover Plains, Millbrook, Millerton, North East, Pine Plains, Stanford, Washington, Wassaic, and Wingdale are eligible to apply.

 Public agencies may apply for projects that enrich the experience of their residents or offer additional opportunities for public improvements.
 Please note that grants are not intended to replace tax dollars.

 Organizations and projects that have received prior support from the Northeast Dutchess Fund may reapply.